The Morey Corporation

 Maintaining your fleet gets difficult when check engine lights are not quickly reported.
 As a driver or fleet manager, the sooner you are aware of vehicle malfunctions, the better.
 Continuing to drive a vehicle with engine problems can lead to more expensive repairs and risky breakdowns.

-Diagnostic trouble codes (DTCs) are there to alert us of these problems.
-A DTC is generated by the vehicle’s onboarding diagnostic system (OBD) when a problem is detected.
-The OBD will report engine malfunction data as DTCs in real-time.
-An alert appears in the form of a check engine or other malfunction indicating light.
-To retrieve the codes, you connect an OBD scanner to the OBD port.
+Diagnostic trouble codes (DTCs) alert us to problems.
+When a problem is detected, a DTC is generated by the vehicle’s onboarding diagnostic system (OBD).
+The OBD reports engine malfunction data as DTCs in real time.
+An alert appears in the form of a check engine or other malfunction-indicating light.
+You connect an OBD scanner to the OBD port to retrieve the codes.
 But what if a driver fails to check or act on a code?

 With an integrated fleet management system, fleet managers can constantly monitor for issues with remote access to their vehicle’s OBD.
 Such a reporting system allows you to take immediate action when something goes wrong with your fleet, saving time and lowering repair costs.